OBI Public Talk: Exploring the Brain-Gut Axis

 • Dr. Premysl Bercik is an associate professor in the Department of Medicine and member of the Farncombe Family Digestive Health Research Institute at McMaster University.
 His clinical interest lies in functional bowel disorders, intestinal dysmotility, gastroparesis and celiac disease.
 His basic research focuses on the role of intestinal bacteria in gut-brain axis in the context of gut function, low-grade inflammation and behavior, including anxiety and depression.

-• Dr. Chao Wang is an assistant professor and scientist at the Sunnybrook Research Institute.
-As the Canada Research Chair in Immunometabolism of Neuroinflammation, she looks at the dynamic role of the immune system in the progression of neurological disorders such as neurodegeneration and major depression.
-She also focuses on understanding the regulation of immune cells in the central nervous system at steady state and during neuroinflammation in such contexts.
+• Dr. Chao Wang is an assistant professor at the Department of Immunology at University of Toronto and a scientist at the Sunnybrook Research Institute.
+As the Canada Research Chair in Immunometabolism of Neuroinflammation, she looks at the dynamic role of the immune system in the progression of neurological disorders such as major depression and autism spectrum disorders.
+Her team focuses on understanding how stress impact the brain in such contexts and identifying factors that can promote stress resilience.
+Dr. Wang is also a member of the POND Network, an OBI Integrated Discovery Program.

-> Learn more about the Breakthroughs in Brain Health series
+> Learn more about the Breakthroughs in Brain Science series

 Event Details